wsdt/Batch_Helper/README.md

 Just start the "Smart Speed.bat" in the top directory.

 ## Contribution and info
 As I wrote this application when I was appr.
-12-14 years old (and also was my first "scripting/programming language"), some things might not work anymore, might be hardcoded (like paths) or might be written inefficient.
+12-14 years old (and also was my first "scripting/programming language" which I always programmed in the normal pre-installed Windows Texteditor), some things might not work anymore, might be hardcoded (like paths) or might be written inefficient.
 The application is still in use for small things (e.g. when I want to restart my printing queue ^^), but is NOT maintained by me.

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 Nevertheless, pull-requests and issues are welcome.